Things to note about webshops

 Depending on the configuration, functions such as payment on collection can result in orphaned transactions if the user then does not collect these transactions.
 You can use the closing automation to handle such operations accordingly.

-Back to the parent page: eSolution Webshops
+Back to the overarching topic: eSolution Webshops